Bubba Ray Dudley: Immortal (2010–2012)

 During Team 3D's retirement ceremony on the following episode of Impact!, Ray turned heel by attacking Devon, reigniting the feud between the two.
-The following week Ray claimed that Devon had gotten weak, since Chris Sabin had managed to kick out of a 3D at Turning Point, calling him the Marty Jannetty and himself the Shawn Michaels of the team.
-On the December 16 episode of Impact!
-LoMonaco renamed himself Bully Ray as he defeated Amazing Red in a squash match.
+The following week Ray claimed that Devon had gotten weak, since Chris Sabin had managed to kick out of a 3D (Dudley Death Drop) at Turning Point, calling him the Marty Jannetty and himself the Shawn Michaels of the team.
+On the December 16 episode of Impact!, LoMonaco renamed himself Bully Ray, as he defeated Amazing Red in a squash match.
 On January 9, 2011, at Genesis, Ray defeated Devon via disqualification, after Devon hit his former partner with his own chain.
-In the following weeks Devon's sons Terrence and Terrell began making appearances on Impact! and were regularly abused by Ray.
+In the following weeks, Devon's sons Terrence and Terrell began making appearances on Impact!, and were regularly abused by Ray.
 At Against All Odds Ray faced his former tag team partner in a Street Fight.
 After Devon's sons interfered in the match, Ray low-blowed him and pinned one of his sons for the win.
 On March 13 at Victory Road, Devon and his sons interfered in a Falls Count Anywhere match between Ray and Tommy Dreamer, costing Ray the match.
 On the following episode of Impact!, Ray's feud with Devon was abruptly ended as he aligned himself with Immortal and moved on to feuding with Fortune.
 At the show's end, Ray powerbombed A.J.
 Styles off the entrance stage through a table, sidelining him with a storyline injury.
-On April 17 at Lockdown, Immortal, represented by Ray, Abyss, Matt Hardy and Ric Flair, was defeated by Fortune members James Storm, Kazarian and Robert Roode and Christopher Daniels, who replaced A.J.
-Styles, in a Lethal Lockdown match.
-During the match Styles made his return, attacking Ray as he was beating Daniels.
+On April 17 at Lockdown, Immortal, represented by Ray, Abyss, Matt Hardy and Ric Flair, was defeated by Fortune members James Storm, Kazarian and Robert Roode and Christopher Daniels, who replaced Styles, in a Lethal Lockdown match.
+During the match, Styles made his return, attacking Ray as he was beating Daniels.
 On the April 28 episode of Impact!, Ray challenged Sting for the TNA World Heavyweight Championship, but was defeated following interference from Styles.
-Ray then recruited Tommy Dreamer as his partner and helped him defeat Styles at Sacrifice.
+Ray then recruited Dreamer as his partner and helped him defeat Styles at Sacrifice.
 On the May 26 episode of Impact Wrestling, Styles and Daniels defeated Ray and Dreamer in a No Disqualification Street Fight.
 On June 12 at Slammiversary IX, Ray defeated Styles in a Last Man Standing match to win the feud.
 After the match Ray, though still retaining his status as a heel, put over Styles' resilience.